 In January 2010, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2010-6, Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures about Fair Value Measurements ("ASU 2010-6"), which requires entities to make disclosures about recurring and nonrecurring fair value measurements.
 In accordance with ASU 2010-6, the reporting entity should disclose separately the amounts of significant transfers in and out of Level 1 and Level 2 fair value measurements and describe the reasons for the transfers.
 ASU 2010-6 also requires an entity to present separately information about purchases, sales, issuances, and settlements in the reconciliation of fair value measurements using significant unobservable inputs (Level 3).
 The disclosures in ASU 2010-6 are effective for interim and annual reporting periods beginning after December 15, 2009, except for purchases, sales, issuances, and settlements in the roll forward activity in Level 3 fair value measurements.
-Those disclosures are effective for fiscal years beginning after December 15, 2010 and for interim periods within those fiscal years.
-See Note 2, Accounting Policies, for expanded disclosures.
+Those disclosures were effective for fiscal years beginning after December 15, 2010 and are contained herein.